Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Proactively searching for threats
 	- Performing incident analysis

-3. Why might a security professional choose Google Chronicle to store security data for later It's cloud-native, which means it delivers nwe features quickly.
+3. Why might a security professional choose Google Chronicle to store security data for later.

+	It's cloud-native, which means it delivers new features quickly.

 4. Fill in the blank: A security professional uses a <----> as a manual to guide operational activities.